 Although group exercises are often aimed at bonding a group by deepening the relationship between the members they can have other purposes.
-It is useful to think of three main dimensions: ENERGY/CALM, DEEP/SHALLOW and GROUP/TASK.
+It is useful to think of three main dimensions: ENERGY/CALM, DEEP/SHALLOW and PEOPLE/TASK.

 ENERGY-CALM: At times it may be important to help inject more energy into a group; at other times an exercise that helps them calm down is required.
 Related to this is the need for participants to move around at times.
 Modern research is showing that physical exercise is one of the best ways to help the brain do its job better.

 DEEP-SHALLOW: Although group-work tends to prefer the direction of deepening the level of discussion and trust among members, it is safer to start at a lighter, less threatening level.
 At times it may be necessary to step back to such safer lighter topics if members are having difficulty in dealing with more personal material.
 Telling each other their favourite food might be “shallow” whereas sharing information about their greatest fears could be “deep”.

 PEOPLE-TASK: Most exercises have a specific learning purpose or task but sometimes it is more important to attend to the ongoing group needs.
 An exercise that is just plain fun such as “musical chairs” would be a good example of the latter.

 As a group progresses, the facilitator will do well to keep an eye on these three dimensions and choose or adjust exercises accordingly.
 It is a good idea to get familiar with a range of exercises such as these so that they can become part of your planning process and, just as important, they are available to meet new ongoing needs.
 You may find it especially useful to adapt an exercise or create your own to meet specific learning situations.

 The following exercises are gleaned from a variety of sources and are mostly anonymous in origin.
 Where possible authors are credited.